 Annuity protections function differently than pension and depository insurance, as annuities are supervised by state-run insurance commissions, with the jurisdiction determined by where you live.
 These state commissions have similar structures, though they contain some differences in terms of the cost to insurers and how much protection annuity owners receive.
 In the event that an annuity provider runs into financial difficulty, they are placed into rehabilitation by the state guaranty fund, who can, if needed, liquidate the firm’s assets to satisfy obligations to policyholders.
 If these assets are insufficient to meet obligations, then the state guaranty fund backstops policyholders.
 These backstops have certain limits, with the most common limits between $250,000 – $300,000.
 Go here for more information on State Guaranty Associations

 Though these backstops exist, the limited nature of the insurance and lengthy process for the collection of benefits can create financial harm for customers.
 This is why you should carefully consider the credit-worthiness of the insurance provider before purchasing an annuity.
-Blueprint Income’s annuity quote tool only provides quotes from reputable firms who have a credit rating of A and above.
+For income annuities with lifetime guarantees, Blueprint Income only provides quotes from insurers rated A or better by A.M.
+Best (get income annuity quotes here).
+For fixed annuities with shorter-term guarantees of 3-10 years, Blueprint Income offers rates from insurers rated B or better by A.M.
+Best (get fixed annuity rates here).

 Click here for more information on state guarantees for annuities.